LenaChe2022/witches-brew-and-eats/README.md

 Scenario 7: Order Ready Within 15 Minutes
-Given I have added items to my cart and proceeded to checkout When I select a pickup time
-Then the platform should confirm that the order will be ready within 15 minutes of the selected pickup time
+Given I have added items to my cart and proceeded to checkout When I appear at payment page and input payment information Then the platform should confirm that the order will be ready within 15 minutes.
 ```
 ## Database Structure